Anatoly Kharlampiyev: Biography

 Kharlampiyev's grandfather, Georgy Yakovlevich Kharlampiyev, was a gymnast and boxer.
 For many years, he collected, studied, and classified various techniques of hand-to-hand combat and self-defense.

 Kharlampiyev's father, Arkady Georgievich Kharlampiyev (1888-1936), graduated with honors from the Imperial Academy of Arts and was sent to Paris at the state's expense to continue his studies.
 After a while, due to lack of funds to continue his studies, he began to fight in a professional European boxing ring.
 He soon became the champion of France, and then Europe (in the absolute category).
 After that he returned to Russia to begin making boxing popular.
 He was considered one of the founders of the Russian boxing school.

 From his early childhood, Kharlampiyev was trained by his grandfather and father.
 At the age of six, he acted in a group of aerial acrobats in a circus.
 By 16, he had already become a versatile athlete and a well-trained wrestler and boxer.

 Sambo

 Kharlampiyev dedicated his life to the creation and development of a new application martial arts – Sambo.
-At the beginning of 1920, he began to collect and systemize national games containing methods of struggle, and in 1934 to describe and classify sports and fighting techniques.
+At the beginning of 1920, he began to collect and systemize national games containing methods of combat, and in 1934 to describe and classify sports and fighting techniques.
 In 1936, he graduated from the Russian State University of Physical Education, Sport, Youth and Tourism (Department of Judo directed by Vasili Oshchepkov).